 Yes, Alexander asserts how prejudiced policies come from both sides of the political aisle.
 Progressives often give lip service to the needs of minorities while enacting practices that actively hurt them.
 (Two examples from The New Jim Crow include Clinton’s increase of the War on Drugs and Obama’s drastic increase of immigrant deportation).

 Looking back through history, there are also those within the black community who have contributed to the problem.
-For example, the of the 1800s involved complicit blacks who treated racial oppression as a commodity for personal advancement.
+For example, the minstrel shows of the 1800s involved complicit blacks who treated racial oppression as a commodity for personal advancement.
 They pandered to white racism, and made racial oppression entertaining.
 Minstrels presented a romanticized version of slave life, which contributed to the numbing of the national conscience, insulating it from the horrors of slavery.